pablogomezlhp/Milestone_Project04/README.md

               PORT | 5000 SECRET_KEY | <your_secret_key>

-To retrieve your MONGO_URI please reference the official MongoDB Atlas documentation here On the dashboard click "Deploy or alternatively in the "Automatic Deployment" section enable "Automatic Deploys" (optional).
+* To retrieve your MONGO_URI please reference the official MongoDB Atlas documentation [here](https://docs.atlas.mongodb.com )
+* In the dashboard click "Deploy or alternatively in the "Automatic Deployment" section enable "Automatic Deploys" (optional).

-In the "Manual Deploy" section, set the branch to "master" then click "Deploy Branch."
+* In the "Manual Deploy" section, set the branch to "master" then click "Deploy Branch."

 Tools and Methods Used for Testing
-### Technologies used in this project:
+### Technologies:
+#### Languages, Libraries & Frameworks
 HTML5:
 https://en.wikipedia.org/wiki/HTML CSS3:
 https://en.wikipedia.org/wiki/Cascading_Style_Sheets Bootstrap 4: